IES-Org/ies/README.md

 Each ontology maintains versioned documentation under `v1.0`, `v1rc`, etc.

+## Updating and Publishing

+For details on updating and publishing the IES ontologies, see [scripts/README.md](scripts/README.md).
 ## Documentation Access

 The ontology documentation is hosted using GitHub Pages.
 Each ontology section includes: